Placements with Parents

 2. Immediate Placements

-The Nominated Officer (Placement with Parents) can approve an immediate placement without all the necessary consultation and checks having been completed provided that:
+The Nominated Officer can approve an immediate placement without the necessary consultation and checks having been made provided that:

 - There are exceptional circumstances which justify an immediate placement and it is consistent with the child's welfare;

 - There has been an interview with the proposed carer who agrees to the placement and provides as much of the assessment information as can be readily ascertained at the interview;